-Study Rooms 136 and 137 as well as the Library Conference Room (178) are set up to have the Circulation Laptops connect wirelessly to the HDTVs in the rooms.
+Study rooms 136 and 137, as well as the library conference room (178) in the Jereld R. Nicholson Library, are set up to have the circulation laptops connect wirelessly to the HDTVs in the rooms.
 Students are also welcome to connect their own laptops using a VGA cable to these TVs.
-Mac adaptors are available for checkout at the EMS desk.
+Mac adaptors are available for checkout through EMS.

 Reserving the Media Classroom

 The media classroom (a.k.a. large viewing room) is available for use by faculty to show films to their classes with a reservation.
-If you would like to schedule the room please email firstname.lastname@example.org with the date, start time, end time, and class you would like to use the room for.
+If you would like to schedule the room, please email firstname.lastname@example.org with the date, start time, end time, and class for which you would like to use the room.
 The room is popular, so booking as far in advance as you can is advised.